jlcarr/LeetCode/README.md

 - **Memory**: 18.7 MB
 - **Solution**: Generalized solution, not just for BSTs, is to do DFS, with each depth of recursion return either a set of the seached for elements or, after the LCA is found, returning the solution.
 However, since we have a BST, we can simply search for the node between the two searched for results.

+### Problem 236
+- **Name**: Lowest Common Ancestor of a Binary Tree
+- **Runtime**: 128 ms
+- **Memory**: 26.3 MB
+- **Solution**: Recursively solve the problem by returning the current node as soon as it matches one of the two nodes.
+Otherwise if both the left and right children are returning nodes, then this is the LCA, otherwise just continue to send any found child node up, or none.

 ### Problem 238
 - **Name**: Product of Array Except Self
 - **Runtime**: 293 ms